AstarNetwork/astar-docs/docs/integrations/oracles/dia.md

    3. The [UNIX timestamp](https://www.unixtimestamp.com/) of the last oracle update.
    4. The short name of the asset, e.g., `BTC` for Bitcoin.

-The development oracle supports price quotations for, at the very least, the following assets:
+The development demo oracle supports price quotations for, at the very least, the following assets:

 - BTC
 - ETH